-How Password Protect WordPress works?
+How Password Protect WordPress – PPWP Pro works

-- Change Visibility (Edit Page) to Password protected – the default WordPress feature
+- Change its Visibility under Edit screen from “Public” to “Password protected” – the default WordPress feature

-- Click on “Password protect this page” button
+- Click on “Password protect this page” button under All Pages/Posts

 - Its parent page or category is protected

-- We automatically generate a random password when protecting a page if there is no password created for that page yet
+We automatically generate a random password when protecting a page if there is no password created for that page yet.

 - Unprotecting a page doesn’t remove all its passwords.
 They will reappear when protecting that page again.